cinchy-co/Documentation/data-syncs/building-data-syncs/batch-data-sync-example.md

 Please note, you will need to replace "password" with your specific password.
 {% endhint %}

-### 4.2 Execution Logs
+### Execution Log table

 The Execution Log table is a system table in Cinchy that logs the outputs of all data syncs _(Image 23_).
 You can always review the entries in this table for information on the progression of your syncs.

 <figure><img src="../../.gitbook/assets/image (189).png" alt=""><figcaption><p>Image 23: Execution Log</p></figcaption></figure>

-### 4.3 Execution Errors
+### Execution Error table

 The Execution Errors table is a system table in Cinchy that logs any errors that may occur in a data sync _(Image 24)_.
-Any data sync errors log to the temp directory outlined in the data sync execution command (e.g. `-d "C:\Cinchy\temp"`)
+Any data sync errors log to the temp directory outlined in the data sync execution command.
+For example, `-d "C:\Cinchy\temp"`.

 <figure><img src="../../.gitbook/assets/image (197).png" alt=""><figcaption><p>Image 24: Execution Errors</p></figcaption></figure>